How to place images in letters with Photoshop

 Selecting the Background layer.

-Then click the New Fill or Adjustment Layer icon at the bottom of the Layers panel:
+Click the New Fill or Adjustment Layer icon.

 Clicking the New Fill or Adjustment Layer icon in Photoshop's Layers panel